kruser/prettier-sql/README.md

 - Align column aliases for better readability
 - Place semicolons on their own line
 - Indent AND/OR clauses under their parent condition
+- Indent CTE contents with 4 spaces
+- Keep JOIN ...
+ON clauses on the same line
+- Align commas in GROUP BY clauses with proper indentation

 ## Installation